Michael Sherard: Brand hallmarks

 Lavish occasion outfits – whether New Look-inspired ballgowns or slimline and classical sheath dresses – were Sherard's forte and his bestsellers.
 Throughout the 1950s and early '60s, he developed variations on these themes, such as a black lace and taffeta flamenco-style cocktail dress that is now part of the Victoria and Albert Museum (V&A) archive and featured in its 2007 exhibition The Golden Age of Couture.
 A 1961 review of his spring lines syndicated to the US and Canadian press describes his use of the 'wagtail' line (short at the front tapering to long at the back) on jackets.
 The review noted that he had even used this style to create a bolero with full-length train for the bridal gown in his show's finale.

 Later career

 In the early 1950s Sherard attempted to branch out into ready-to-wear with a line known as Pumkin, but this proved unsuccessful.
 In common with other London couturiers, he found business increasingly difficult in the 1960s because of high production costs and the emergence of a new breed of youth-focused ready-to-wear designers.
 Sherard closed his business in 1964 and went on to lecture at London and Shoreditch Colleges of Fashion as a second career.
 He was elected fellow of the Royal Society of Arts (RSA) in 1966 and also became closely involved with the City liveries, acting as master of the Worshipful Company of Girdlers (1959–60) and helping to organise the rebuilding of Girdlers' Hall (bombed during the war), for which he also laid the foundation stone.
-The stone laid is inscribed with Sherard's birth name – Malcolm Henry Sherrrard.
+The stone laid is inscribed with Sherard's birth name – Malcolm Henry Sherrard.